-What else affects cut grade besides facet proportions?
+What other factors affect cut grade besides a diamond’s proportions?

-Apart from the proportions (the most critical factor), there are 4 other factors that are taken into account when a gemological lab assesses the cut grade of the diamond.
+Apart from the proportions (the most critical factor), there are 4 other factors that are taken into account when a gemological lab assesses the cut grade of a diamond.

-However, when it comes to fancy shapes, a girdle thickness of thin to very thick can be justifiable.
+However, when it comes to fancy shapes, a girdle thickness of thin to very thick or extremely thick can be justifiable.
 This is especially true if the shape consists of sharp points which are vulnerable to damage.
-For example, the 4 corners of a princess cut are very susceptible to chipping and requires a thicker girdle thickness to ensure better durability.
+For example, the 4 corners of a princess cut are very susceptible to chipping and a thicker girdle thickness can ensure better durability.

-1) A very thick girdle will result in a smaller diameter of the stone because of the extra weight hidden in the girdle area.
+1) A very thick girdle will result in a smaller looking diamond because the extra weight is hidden in the girdle area.
 Ideally, the girdle should be just thick enough to prevent chipping.

 2) A very thin girdle subjects the stone to additional risks of chipping and causes it to be penalized for durability reasons.
-As a result, the overall cut grade takes a hit.
+As a result, the overall cut grade will be downgraded.

 In general, a diamond can have a girdle finishing which falls under one of the following: